The Contam Digital Series was launched to bring you a series of free online informative sessions, based on the needs of the industry.

 As we continue to uncover the critical role of land in climate stability, sustainability has become a new imperative in the land remediation field with important implications spanning the breadth of the sector.

-Dealing with an industrial legacy of over 400,000 hectares of contaminated land, net zero targets and renewed pressure for urban regeneration drive increasing demand for economically sustainable brownfield remediation, as well as continuing innovation.
+Dealing with an industrial legacy of over 400,000 hectares of contaminated land, net-zero targets, and renewed pressure for urban regeneration drive increasing demand for economically sustainable brownfield remediation, as well as continuing innovation.

-This spotlight will allow environmental, remediation, planning and development professionals to learn about the latest trends and innovations in land remediation methods.
+This spotlight will allow environmental, remediation, planning, and development professionals to learn about the latest trends and innovations in land remediation methods.

-Dr Paul Nathanail, Technical Director- Contamination Assessment and Remediation
+Technical Director- Contamination Assessment and Remediation

-Sustainable risk management of PFAS contamination
+Sustainable Risk Management of PFAS Contamination

-Dr Paul Nathanail is GHD’s technical director of contamination assessment and remediation.
-GHD is a 10,000+ strong, global professional services company working across property, water, transport, energy, manufacturing and of course environment.
+Dr. Paul Nathanail is GHD’s technical director of contamination assessment and remediation.
+GHD is a 10,000+ strong, global professional services company working across property, water, transport, energy, manufacturing, and of course environment.
 Paul led the ISO working group that wrote BS ISO 187504:2017 Sustainable Remediation and will look at the management of land contamination risks from the 'forever chemicals’ more properly known as per- and poly-fluorinated alkyl substances through a sustainable remediation lens.

-Rob Sweeney and Nicola Harries, Project Directors at CL:AIRE
+Rob Sweeney, Project Director at CL:AIRE

 Since its inception in 1999, CL:AIRE's role and remit has expanded into many areas of sustainable land reuse.
 CL:AIRE will present its recent work and future plans for major initiatives and projects.
 The session will also showcase CL:AIRE’s plans for collaborating more with industry to strengthen its role as the leading education provider for sustainable land management.

 Rob Sweeney manages production of its technical publications.
 He also manages the Technology and Research Group (TRG) – CL:AIRE’s technical, advisory body.